pomorenor/pomorenor/README.md

 ## My name is Pohl Moreno, I'm a physicist from Bogotá, Colombia 🇨🇴
 ### Here you can look up my research and the things I work on! 🐶
 - I'm currently working on simulations on molecular physics, particularly endohedral fullerenes and positronic molecules.
-- I have also worked in Message Passing Neural Networks for research in Chemistry.
+- I have also worked in Message Passing Neural Networks for Chemistry.
 - Appart from doing research  I like to play the bass, the piano and I'm learning to paint using watercolour!

 # Languages: